 - i.
-Have a high school diploma (this can be from a foreign school if it is equivalent to a U.S. high school diploma); or must be Age 16 (Note: You must have a High School Diploma to be eligible for Federal Financial Aid.); or - ii.
-Have a recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate like HiSet; or - iii.
-Have completed homeschooling at the secondary level as defined by state law; or - iv.
-Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; or - v.
-Have successfully completed at least a two-year college-level program that is acceptable for credit towards a bachelor's degree or completion of an associate degree.
+Must be 17 years old and - ii.
+Have a high school diploma (this can be from a foreign school if translated and equivalent to a U.S. high school diploma), Official transcript showing high school completion; or - iii.
+Have a recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate like HiSet; or - iv.
+Have completed homeschooling at the secondary level as defined by state law; or - v.
+Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; or - vi.
+Have successfully completed at least a two-year college-level program that is acceptable for credit towards a bachelor's degree or completion of an associate degree and provide an Official Transcript. - vii.
+If enrolled under a training agreement with a government agency, school district, and/or other entity, meet the admission requirements set out in the training agreement and/or applicable state licensing or certification regulations. - viii.
+A limited number of secondary students who are not enrolled under a training agreement as described in item e above (no more than 10% of the number of students currently enrolled)may be admitted, if the applicant meets the state requirements for admission, obtain permission in writing from the secondary school in which they are enrolled and successfully complete a pre-enrollment evaluation, as established by the institution.